florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 #### 1.2.
 File extension

-Sources in your program, should only have file with `.c` and `.h` extension.
+Sources in your program, should only have files with the correct extension of the project.

 #### 1.3.
 File coherence